 You will not be counted if you are 18 or 19 years old and are in full-time education (other than higher education).
 This includes people of that age who are at school or college and are on courses up to, and including, A level standard.
 You will also not be counted if you are at least 18 years old and someone is entitled to child benefit in respect of you, or would be if you were not in local authority care.
 If you are an 18 or 19 year old who left school after 30th April you will not be counted until 1st November of the same year.
 (You may continue to get a discount as a student if you go on to further or higher education.)

 You will not be counted if you live with, and care for, a person with a disability who is receiving one of certain allowances or disablement pensions.
 You must be providing care for at least 35 hours a week on average.
-But you will be counted if you are caring for your husband or wife (or partner with whom you live as husband and wife), or your child under 18 years old.
+However, you will be counted if you are caring for your husband or wife (or partner with whom you live as husband and wife), or your child under 18 years old.
 Someone who cares for an elderly person for at least 24 hours per week or a person with a disability in return for payment of up to £44 per week will not be counted.
 Such a person will usually belong to an organisation like Community Service Volunteers, but could be employed by a public body or (in certain circumstances) by the person for whom they care.

 Prisoners who are on remand or in prison are not counted.
 However, people who are imprisoned for not paying a fine or the council tax are counted.